Run, Man, Run

 Corri, Uomo, Corri (original title) is Sergio Sollima's sequel to The Big Gundown.

-The intro sequence sets the tone for the film perfectly, starting off with with the image of a worn down, blood stained Mexican newspaper.
-What follows next is a dramatic cut sequence, made up of close-up images of a sinister, expressive ink drawing that depicts the victims of some violent atrocity.
-In the next scenes, the images are juxtaposed with classic Spaghetti Western scenes featuring gangs of men on horses engaged in battle.
-Title designer Iginio Lardani applies his trademark duotone style and shows he's also a talented colorist.
-And again, Lardani's admiration for Pop Art and Warhol's early silkscreen works is obvious.
+The opening title sequence sets the tone.
+This is said to be Sollima’s most political western.
+The opening sequence starts with images of a worn down, blood stained Mexican newspaper.
+A dramatic cut sequence follows, made up of close-up images of a sinister, expressive ink drawing that depicts the victims of some violent atrocity, referring to the Mexican revolution.
+In the next scenes, these images are juxtaposed with classic Spaghetti Western scenes featuring gangs of men on horses engaged in battle.
+Title designer Iginio Lardani applies his trademark duotone style showing his talents as a colorist.
+And again, Lardani‘s admiration for Pop Art and Warhol’s early silkscreen works is obvious.

 Year of production